cesarvr/blog/content/post/istio-2.md

 To write our "ambassador" process we are going to use Javascript/Node.JS, which give us a very high level language.
 If you want to follow the instructions you will need to setup an [OpenShift instance](https://github.com/cesarvr/Openshift#openshiftio) and your favorite text editor.

-## Simple Proxy
+# Writing A Proxy Server

-Let's start by writing a proxy, a program that takes incoming traffic and send it to another process.
-To make things easier I wrote this API called [node-ambassador](https://www.npmjs.com/package/node-ambassador).
+Let's start by writing a proxy server, which takes incoming TCP traffic and send it to another process.
+To make things easier I wrote an API called [node-ambassador](https://www.npmjs.com/package/node-ambassador).

 You can get the library with [npm](https://www.npmjs.com):